ashdehghan/NEExT/README.md

 ## Building Global Feature Object

 Right now, we have 2 features computed on every node, for every graph.
 We can use these features to construct a overall pooled feature vector, which can be used to construct graph embeddings. <br>
-To do this, we can pool the features using the `pool_grpah_features` method.
+To do this, we can pool the features using the `pool_graph_features` method.

 ```python